Mason Elementary School

 - Partners with City Connects to meet the social, emotional, and academic needs of students.

-- Extended science learning through the Boston Nature Center, Food Project, and Ferry Beach.
+- Extended science learning through the Boston Nature Center and Food Corps.

 - Read Boston grant that provides free books and literacy events for all students

 - Reading Recovery, a research-based literacy intervention for struggling first graders.

 - Guaranteed assignment to grade 6 at Dearborn STEM Academy for grades 6-12.

 Special academic programs

 - Special Education: two inclusion classrooms per grade from K0/K1 (ages 3 and 4)–Grade 5.